UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

 ##Setting up Light Table

 Download and run [Light Table](http://lighttable.com/).
-This will vary depending on what OS (as in Windows, Mac, or Linux) you are using, but it will be as simple as downloading the zipped file, unzipping it, and clicking LightTable.
+This will vary depending on what OS (as in Windows, Mac, or Linux) you are using, but it will be as simple as downloading the file, unzipping it, and opening LightTable.

 Looks like a nice, simple text editor, eh?
-It also has a lot of hidden power.
+It has a lot of hidden power.
 You can access all of the things it can do by pressing CTRL + SPACE.
 It will open a drawer on the right side of the window where you can search all of the things the editor can do and use them.

 Let's get things set up for Javascript.

 - Make a new file.
 (CTRL + N)
-- Set the *syntax* (a.k.a. language) of the file by pressing CTRL + SPACE and typing "syntax".
+- Set the *syntax* (language) of the file by pressing CTRL + SPACE and typing "syntax".
 Select the action called "Editor: Set current editor syntax" and pick Javascript.
 - Press CTRL + SHIFT + ENTER to run your empty file.
 It will pop up with a message saying "No client available."
 - Click "Connect a client".
 - Click "Browser".
 It should open up a blank white page.
 For now, you can just switch back to our file by clicking it's tab on the top.